 - Isle of Man praised as holiday destination – Manx Radio, August 2018 [I had an interview on national radio following my blog post about the area; this includes a soundbite from the radio show].

-Published work: my writing for others
+Published work: samples of my writing for others

 - The best open-jaw trips, as recommended by travel bloggers – Helen on Her Holidays, July 2017